butterpaneermasala/zk_domain_verification/README.md

 To know more about its features, check out our [website](https://scaffoldeth.io).

+## Email domain verification

+This repo includes a minimal email domain verification flow (headers + ZK + optional on-chain).
+See `README-EMAIL.md` for the end-to-end guide.

 ## Contributing to Scaffold-ETH 2

 We welcome contributions to Scaffold-ETH 2!